Dunklas/app-server/README.md

     - This will be used to authenticate to the machine via ssh, for configuring it by running ansible playbooks

 Now you can run the pipeline.

+## Adding a service to the server

+To add a new service to the server:

+1. Start a docker container for the service on the app-server
+    - Preferably from a pipeline, in the git repository of that service
+    - Make sure the docker container is exposed on a port that isn't already used by some other service
+2. Add a subdomain to the `SUB_DOMAINS` environment variable in [main.yml](.github/workflows/main.yml)
+    - This will deploy a DNS record for the service in my Route53 hosted zone
+3. Update `servers.json` with a new entry, where the upstream port is the port that the docker container exposes